simson1/guide/src/pages/c/arrays-and-strings/index.md

         s1[i] = s2[j];
     }
 }
+#### Concat N number of characters from one string to another `strncat`
+This function works same as strncpy strncat ( TargetString,SourceString, 3 );
+So first 3 characters of source string is concated at the end of TargetString

 #### Get length: `strlen`
 `strlen` (from 'string length') will return an integer value corresponding to the length of the string.
 In this example, an integer called `string_length` will be assigned the length of `my_string`: